Generic selectors

 What Is Recurrent Gynecomastia?

-• Incomplete gland removal
+• Incomplete gland excision

 • Hormonal imbalance

-Anabolic steroids, testosterone boosters, or some “herbal enhancers” can reactivate breast tissue.
+• Steroids/supplements: Anabolic steroids, boosters, “herbal enhancers”

 • Puffy or swollen nipple–areola complex

-• Firm tissue under one or both areolas
+• Firm, rubbery tissue under one/both areolas

-• Uneven or distorted chest shape
+• Uneven chest shape or distortion

-• Return of emotional discomfort after initial relief
+• Return of self-consciousness

-• Complete gland excision (typically via peri-areolar incision)
+• Complete gland excision (peri-areolar incision)

-• Liposuction of surrounding fat for smooth contours
+• Liposuction for smooth, masculine contours

 • Skin tightening in select severe cases